 Roles that may fall under this policy include, but are not limited to, event presenters, speakers, volunteers, paid workers, or contracted staff.

-Participants asked to stop any inappropriate behavior are expected to comply at once.
+Anyone asked to stop inappropriate behavior is expected to comply at once.

-If a participant engages in inappropriate behavior, the event organizers keep the right to take any actions to keep the event a welcoming environment for all participants.
+If a participant engages in inappropriate behavior, the event organizers will take necessary action to preserve a welcoming environment for all other attendees.
 This includes warning the offender, expulsion from the event with no refund or payment, temporarily or indefinitely prohibiting the offender from participating in Code & Supply events or communication forums, or contacting local law enforcement or venue security.

 Event organizers may redress anything designed to, or with the clear impact of, disrupting the event or making the environment hostile for any participants.

 If someone makes you or anyone else feel unsafe or unwelcome, please report it as soon as possible by talking to or emailing event staff.
-Event staff can be identified by t-shirts.
-Harassment and other code of conduct violations reduce the value of our event for everyone.
+Event staff can be identified by staff t-shirts.

 When taking a report, our staff will make sure you are safe and cannot be overheard.
 They may involve other event staff to make sure your report is managed properly.
 Once safe, we'll ask you to tell us about what happened.
 This can be upsetting, but we'll handle it as respectfully as possible, and you can bring someone to support you.
 You won't be asked to confront anyone and we won't tell anyone who you are.

-Event staff will be happy to help participants contact hotel/venue security or local law enforcement, provide escorts, or otherwise aid those experiencing harassment to feel safe for the duration of the event.
-We value your attendance.
+If requested or appropriate, event staff help complainants contact hotel/venue security or local law enforcement, provide escorts, or otherwise aid those experiencing harassment to feel safe for the duration of the event.

-Copyright 2016 Justin Reese and Richard Stallman.
+Copyright 2016 Code & Supply.
 This policy is free to use and adapt, licensed as CC BY-SA.